JustVic/ak_dash/README.md

+AK Dashboard:
+    Dashboard with new and old widgets.

+DASHING:
     Check out http://shopify.github.com/dashing for more information.